 Chargeback Fraud

-But, while eCommerce holds a lot of promise, it’s also much more susceptible to abuse.
+While eCommerce holds a lot of promise, it’s also much more susceptible to abuse.
 We're talking about criminal activity, as well as other fast-growing threats like chargeback fraud.
+In this post, we’re digging a little deeper into chargeback fraud, including what it costs merchants and what can be done about it.

 Chargeback Fraud